Aubrey Levin: Sexual assault charges

 In March 2010, the College of Physicians and Surgeons of Alberta suspended Levin's license over accusations of abuse after a male patient secretly filmed the psychiatrist allegedly making sexual advances.
 By July 2010, 30 other men had come forward, claiming they were assaulted by Levin during counseling sessions, according to the police.

 On 11 October 2012, Levin went to trial at the Court of Queen's Bench in Calgary.
 His legal defence had failed to convince a pre-trial hearing that Levin was mentally unfit to stand trial.

 The Crown decided to go ahead with nine of the original 21 cases.
 During the trial, a jury was shown the graphic video of Levin touching a patient, which had been secretly recorded on the patient's [camera wristwatch].

 On 28 January 2013, a jury found Levin guilty of three charges of sexual assault against male patients, not guilty of two other charges of sexual assault, while a mistrial was declared in reference to a further four counts.
 He was convicted of "sexual assaulting three of his patients between 2008 and 2010."

+On 31 January 2013, Levin became a registered sex offender, as a result of the convictions.
+His registration requirements were due to last for 20 years.

 A May 2013 CBC article questioned how "justice officials, the academic community" and the Colleges of Physicians and Surgeons had not been aware of Levin's history.
 A crown prosecutor said that the right hand did not know what the left hand was doing.